hyperoslo/playbook/GIT_AND_GITHUB.md

 - [Create a GitHub account](https://github.com/join)
 - [Download GitHub for Mac](https://mac.github.com/)
 - Open GitHub for Mac and log in
-- Go to the repository in GitHub and press "Clone to Desktop"
+- Visit the repository on GitHub and press "Clone to Desktop"

 ## Commits